ixofoundation/ixo-blockchain/x/claims/spec/02_state.md

 - `approved` - a integer containing the number of claims that have been evaluated and approved (internally calculated)
 - `rejected` - a integer containing the number of claims that have been evaluated and rejected (internally calculated)
 - `disputed` - a integer containing the number of claims that have disputed status (internally calculated)
+- `invalidated` - a integer containing the number of claims that have invalidated status (internally calculated)
 - `state` - a [CollectionState](#collectionstate)
 - `payments` - a [Payments](#payments)